Kangaroos are an icon of Australia! These adorable hoppy creatures make up a large amount of Australia’s animal population.

 Because of how huge and muscular their tail is, kangaroos can’t jump backwards.

-Australia took this as an inspiration for their coat of arms, featuring a kangaroo and an emu.
+Australia took this as an inspiration for its coat of arms, featuring a kangaroo and an emu.

-Both are animals that can’t move backwards, which symbolizes the nation only moving forward.
+Both are animals that can’t move backward, which symbolizes the nation only moving forward.
 Inspiring!

 Kangaroos have a lot of different names.

 Male kangaroos are called boomers, female kangaroos are called flyers, and of course, baby kangaroos are joeys.

 If there’s a group of kangaroos, they can be referred to either as a mob, a troop, or a court.

 Since kangaroos are very social animals, they are almost always in a group, sometimes as small as 3 or 4, sometimes as large as 100!